How to select the correct Tier One scope mount

 • Using a setup with cant more than half the scope's elevation adjustment makes zeroing at 100 meters impossible

-Key Point: Avoid using excessive cant to ensure the ability to zero your rifle at standard 100-meter distances.
+Key Takeaway: Avoid using excessive cant to ensure the ability to zero your rifle at standard 100-meter distances.